andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ```

-Now I have create the API user to be used with my bpg.
+Now I have create the API user to be used with my bpg/proxmox provider.
 Though it is not sufficient as I also need to define a ssh keypair on my Linux jumphost for passwordless SSH authentication which I will need to copy to my Proxmox nodes.
 This is done like this:

 ```bash
 andreasm@linuxmgmt01:~$ ssh-copy-id -i id_rsa.pub root@172.18.5.102 # -i pointing to the pub key I want to use and specify the root user
 ```

 Now, I can log into my Proxmox node using SSH without password from my Linux jumphost.
-But, its not sufficient.
+But, when used in combination with opentofu its not sufficient.
 I need to load the key into the keystore.
 If I dont do that the automations that require SSH access will fail with this error message:

 ```bash
 Error: failed to open SSH client: unable to authenticate user "root" over SSH to "172.18.5.102:22".
 Please verify that ssh-agent is correctly loaded with an authorized key via 'ssh-add -L' (NOTE: configurations in ~/.ssh/config are not considered by golang's ssh implementation).
 The exact error from ssh.Dial: ssh: handshake failed: ssh: unable to authenticate, attempted methods [none password], no supported methods remain